cooperwalbrun/terraform-manager/README.md

 # Select all workspaces in example123 at a custom domain
 terraform = Terraform("something.mycompany.com", "example123")

+# Select all workspaces in example123 at a custom domain with HTTP instead of HTTPS
+terraform = Terraform("something.mycompany.com", "example123", no_tls=True)

 # Select only workspaces with names "workspace1" or "workspace2" (case-insensitive)
 terraform = Terraform("app.terraform.io", "example123", workspaces=["workspace1", "workspace2"])